XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 * If the corresponding [EscrowCreate transaction][] specified a `FinishAfter` time that is after the close time of the most recently-closed ledger, the EscrowFinish transaction fails.
 * If the corresponding [EscrowCreate transaction][] specified a `CancelAfter` time that is before the close time of the most recently-closed ledger, the EscrowFinish transaction fails.

 **Note:** The [transaction cost](concept-transaction-cost.html) to submit an EscrowFinish transaction increases if it contains a fulfillment.
-An EscrowFinish transaction has a base cost of 10 [drops of XRP](reference-rippled.html#specifying-currency-amounts), plus an additional 32 drops for every 16 bytes in size of the preimage.
-For example, a fulfillment with a 32-byte preimage would cost 10 + (32 drops × (32 bytes / 16)) = 74 drops of XRP.
+An EscrowFinish transaction has a base cost of 320 [drops of XRP](reference-rippled.html#specifying-currency-amounts), plus an additional 10 drops for every 16 bytes in size of the preimage.
+For example, a fulfillment with a 32-byte preimage would cost 10 × (32 drops + (32 bytes ÷ 16)) = 340 drops of XRP.